truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpSharing.md

 * SMB for Windows shares
 * NFS for Unix-like shares
-* ISCSiblock shares
+* ISCSi block shares

 For more information on TrueNAS SCALE shares, see the [Shares]({{< relref "/SCALE/SCALETutorials/Shares/_index.md" >}}) tutorials.

 Regardless of what type of share you create, you need to create the user and dataset for the share.

 ## Creating Share Users
 Share users are those with permissions to access the share.
 You can create the user before you create the share or after creating the share.
 Administrators can provision share users using a directory server such as Active Directory or LDAP.